-- 1. Select the thought or thoughts you want to link using Ctrl-click or by holding down the Ctrl key as you drag a box around the thoughts if they're next to each other. - 2.
+- Select the thought or thoughts you want to link using Ctrl-click (Cmd on macOS) or by holding down the Ctrl key (Cmd on macOS) as you drag a box around the thoughts if they're next to each other. - 2.
 Activate the thought in the Plex to which you want to link. - 3.
 Right-click the Selection panel, then click the link command of your choice in the context menu.